TelegraphResearch/TelegraphResearch/_posts/2014-10-06-ridesharing.md

 * **Turnaway**: We did not build our system to model overloading - where more customers arrive than can be serviced.
 This could have been handled by building a "turnaway" that either quantifies how many passengers give up on searching for a car, for example with demand-based pricing.
 Instead, we queue all riders in an approximate first-in/first-out queue until a car is available to pick them up.
 * **Realistic Routes**: Based on our assumption of an infinitely-long road of constant speed, we do not account for cases such as rush hour, wrong turns, or inefficient routing.
 * **Different Group Distributions** - We compare the same distribution of group sizes between pooled and dedicated ridesharing, but this direct comparison may not reflect real-world usage.
-* **Assumed Variables** - Many varibles, such as distributions of pickup time, distributions of dropoff time, and group travel time are inferred based on our own experiences using ridesharing and realistic distributions for such values.
+* **Assumed Variables** - Many variables, such as distributions of pickup time, distributions of dropoff time, and group travel time are inferred based on our own experiences using ridesharing and realistic distributions for such values.
 The [source code](https://github.com/telegraphresearch/rideshare-sim/blob/master/common.py) includes the full details of assumptions.

 # Procedure

-Data was collected by indepentently varying the primary decision variables while holding all others constant.
+Data was collected by independently varying the primary decision variables while holding all others constant.

 ## Constant Vehicles, Increasing Arrival Rate